When your vaccine has had time to work, you can do some things that were not recommended before you were vaccinated.

 If you are a close contact

-If you had a positive PCR COVID-19 test in the past 9 months, you can also follow the vaccine bonus advice.
+If you had a positive PCR COVID-19 test in the past 9 months, you can also follow the same advice for fully vaccinated people.
 You can do this as soon as you have recovered from COVID-19.
 This is because you have immunity for 9 months.

 This does not apply if you are: